vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-ldap.md

 choose to out-of-band manage the VinylDNS repositories.**

 There are no steps necessary for setup than having a Directory that can communicate via LDAP, and a user (account) that can read data from the Directory.
-Once you have that information, proceed to the [Portal Configuration](config-portal)
+Once you have that information, proceed to the [Portal Configuration](config-portal).

 **Considerations**
 You _should_ communicate to your Directory over LDAP using TLS.
 To do so, the SSL certs should be installed